 But despite my blatant favouritism, I have tried to write an honest and critical review.
 So hopefully you will be able to decide for yourself if this is the right dating site for you, or not.

-match.com was the world’s first online dating website, launching over 17 year ago in 1995.
-Their 17 years of matching making has resulted in over 160 members leaving the site every single day, not because they are dissatisfied, but because they found a partner on the site and no longer require the service.
+Match.com was the world’s first online dating website, launching way back in 1995.
+Their 20+ years of matching experience has resulted in over 160 members leaving the site every single day, not because they are dissatisfied, but because they found a partner on the site and no longer require the service.

 Members on the site are aged from 18 years to 65 years old.
 But I have spotted that the number of members aged 65 and older has been growing in recent years; probably because our older generations are now more computer literate than ever before.

 The majority of members are looking for a relationship, as opposed to a one night stand.
 The paid membership also helps to deter those who are not really serious about finding someone.